 What other beneficial compounds are in leafy green vegetables?

-- Kaempferol – may slow cognitive decline with aging and decrease cancer risk
+- Kaempferol – may slow cognitive decline and decrease cancer risk

 - Lutein – protects the eyes from oxidation and may reduce the risk of certain cancers (colon, breast, lung, and skin)

-- Nitrates – lowers blood pressure; prevent heart disease, stroke, and pulmonary hypertension, and potentially alleviate gastric ulcers
+- Nitrates – lower blood pressure; prevent heart disease, stroke, and pulmonary hypertension, and potentially alleviate gastric ulcers

-- Organosulfuric compounds – may fight cancer cell growth and might help treat arthritic joints
+- Organosulfuric compounds – may fight cancer cell growth and help treat arthritic joints

 - Prebiotics – improves gastrointestinal health and immune function

 I’m sick of the same old salads.
-How else can I add these vegetables to my meals?
+How else can I add these leafy green vegetables to my meals?